Academics

 This award honors an outstanding sophomore student who exhibits a special commitment to service in school and the community.

 This year’s award goes to a student who has a similar heart of service.
-She is an active member of Sodality and the Service Club and can often be seen quietly going the extra mile to serve, whether within our school community or at her home parish, the Catholic Church of the Nativity where, amongst other activities, she helped raise funds for St. Joseph’s Altar.
+She can often be seen quietly going the extra mile to serve, whether within our school community or at organizations serving children in the Nashville area.
+She has turned her love of sports into meaningful community impact by working with children on the autism spectrum, teaching them how to swim and play tennis.

 This year’s Mary Catherine Schweiss Strobel Award goes to